 SLU is committed to greater racial equity on campus.
 While we do not need a survey to tell us that we have work to do, we believe it is important to collect data that can help demonstrate patterns, illuminate systemic issues that inform the lived experiences of students, and make the case for strategic investments to improve racial climate on campus.
 Survey results also will serve as a baseline against which we can measure progress when conducting the survey again in the future.

-The Steering Committee is co-led by Taylor Stalling (College of Arts and Sciences, class of 2023), Richard Marks, Ph.D., (Director, Cross Cultural Center), and Bobby Wassel, Ph.D., (Assistant Director, Center for Service and Community Engagement.
+The Steering Committee is co-led by Taylor Stalling (College of Arts and Sciences, class of 2023), Richard Marks, Ph.D., (Director, Cross Cultural Center for Global Citizenship), and Bobby Wassel, Ph.D., (Assistant Director, Center for Social Action).

 - Reham Ayesh